slipguru/icing/doc/source/tutorial.rst

 Input data are assumed to be:

 * tabular data stored in tab-separated ``.tab`` files (or comma-separated ``.csv`` files; see the Configuration File section on how to specify your preferred format for loading the table) presenting the variables header on the first row and the sample indexes on the first column.
-The file must contain at least the following required columns:
+The file must contain at least the following columns:

 * SEQUENCE_ID
 * SUBSET (optional)